_

 "I hope she doesn't decide to pay me another visit," Neelix stuttered.

 "Unlikely," Tuvok said.
 "We searched the complex after discovering and watching the footage.
-Three of the people who ran after her were found quickly in the same condition, then we found her.. the two remaining must of killed her before she did it to them."
+Three of the people who ran after her were found quickly in the same condition, then we found her.
+The two remaining must have killed her before she did it to them."

 "It's amazing how quickly they turned on her," Chakotay commented.
 "I wonder how she got the way she was."